 Unlike Apple TV or Amazon Fire TV Cube, the Google Chromecast is a much smaller device.
 The Chromecast is a simple USB cable and allows you access to many of the same streaming apps that you find with the other methods we’ve mentioned.
 This includes, but is not limited to, Netflix, YouTube, Hulu, and the Google Play Store.

-Available for the reasonable cost of $35, you can purchase the regular Chromecast and begin streaming shows with little-to-no set-up.
-However, if you’re looking for heightened resolution and increased content, you may want to shell out a bit more cash for the Chromecast Ultra.
-This device will run you about $70 and will require an external power device.
+Available for the reasonable cost of $30, you can purchase the regular Chromecast and begin streaming shows with little-to-no setup.
+However, if you’re looking for 4K resolution, you may want to shell out a bit more cash for the Chromecast Ultra.
+This device will run you about $45.

 One enticing feature of the regular Chromecast is the ease with which you can travel with it.
 Its convenient USB size allows you to slip it into your pocket and use it to watch anywhere you have access to WiFi and a television or a computer.
 Your hotel room, the airport, or even your office (although we don’t recommend this if your goal is to stay gainfully employed).
 The Chromecast may be the perfect option for anyone on the go who still wants access to their favorite shows and movies.